platformsh/platformsh-docs/overview/platform-environments.rst

 Platform.sh provides great flexibility on the way you can organize and work with your development environments.
 To improve readability and productivity, it's important to think carefully about how to name and structure those environments.

 The name should represent the purpose of the environment.
 Is it a Staging site to show to your client?
 Is it an implementation of a new feature?
-Is it a hot fix?
+Is it a hotfix?

-If you're working Agile, for example, you could use hierarchical environments and name them like this:
+If you use Agile, for example, you could create hierarchical environments and name them like this:

 .. code-block:: console